shrshj/arduino-unity3d/ESP32 and Unity3D wifi Connection/control-led-from-phone-blynk/README.md

 ## Requirements
 - Installing Blynk on IOS or Android phone and creating a device in it
-- Installing Blynk library in Arduino IDE
+- Installing Blynk library in Arduino IDE (<a href ="https://github.com/shshjmakerspace/ArduinoUnity3D/blob/main/ESP32%20and%20Unity3D%20wifi%20Connection/-media/Blynk-install.png">Help</a>)
 - Wifi connection between our phone and ESP32